As more people recognise the numerous benefits of a vegan lifestyle, the popularity of the plant-based diet continues to soar.

 Whole Food Vegan Diet

-The whole-food vegan diet centers around unrefined and minimally processed plant-based foods, emphasizing whole grains, legumes, fruits, vegetables, nuts, and seeds.
+The whole-food vegan diet centres around unrefined and minimally processed plant-based foods, emphasizing whole grains, legumes, fruits, vegetables, nuts, and seeds.

 This approach promotes consuming foods in their most natural state, retaining essential nutrients and fibre.
 By focusing on whole foods, people can enjoy a balanced and nutritious diet while supporting overall well-being.